sumuen/openmcp-client/SECURITY.md

 To report a vulnerability:

-- Please send an email to **openmcp@kirigaya.cn**
+- Please send an email to **zhelonghuang@qq.com**
 - Include a detailed description of the issue, steps to reproduce, and (if possible) a minimal proof-of-concept (PoC).
 - Please **do not** disclose security issues publicly until we have had a chance to investigate and issue a patch.

-We aim to respond to all security reports **within 5 business days** and will work with you to verify and resolve the issue promptly.
+We aim to respond to all security reports **within 7 business days** and will work with you to verify and resolve the issue promptly.

 ## Disclosure Policy